Les Misérables' 2019 staged concert has been released for digital download.

 "In these extraordinary times we hope that fans and everyone who loves the theatre will be reminded of how special a theatrical experience can be, going to the very heart of our British culture, which make our nation so special and unique.

 "I am exceptionally proud of everyone involved in the making of the Concert and very much hope my Foundation will be able to help a raise a considerable amount of money for these deserving charities.”

 Meanwhile a DVD and Blu-Ray release is available to pre-order here, due for release later in 2020.

-While its usual home at the Queen's theatre is renovated, Les Misérables has been playing a special staged concert version at the Gielgud Theatre.
+Les Misérables played its special staged concert version at the Gielgud Theatre.

-A special screening of the production will take place in cinemas on December 2, it's been announced.
+A special screening of the production previously took in cinemas on December 2 last year.